JanJaapKo/domoticz-GoodWeSEMS/README.md

 Current limitations
 ----------------
-1. On Raspberry PI, raspian Bullseye is not supported (Buster or older does work)
-2. You can only fetch data for 1 powerstation (which can consist of more than 1 inverter).
+1. You can only fetch data for 1 powerstation (which can consist of more than 1 inverter).
 The field Power Station ID is now mandatory
-3. The GoodWE API does not always respond in time, leading to errors like below.
+2. The GoodWE API does not always respond in time, leading to errors like below.
 This is not a problem, data will be updated on the next try.
 ```
 Error: Zonnepanelen: (Zonnepanelen) RequestException: HTTPSConnectionPool(host='eu.semsportal.com', port=443): Read timed out. (read timeout=10)
 Error: Zonnepanelen: (Zonnepanelen) Failed to request data: Failed to call GoodWe API (too many retries)